galaxyproject/galaxy-hub/src/admin/objectstore/index.md

 following.

     ```
-    # Configuration file for the object store If this is set and exists,
+    # Configuration file for the object store.
+If this is set and exists,
     # it overrides any other objectstore settings.
+The value of this option
+    # will be resolved with respect to <config_dir>.
-    object_store_config_file: config/object_store_conf.xml
+    object_store_config_file: object_store_conf.xml
     ```

 2. Create the `config/object_store_conf.xml` file (you may